The Administrative Policies

 Given the provisions of the Patient Protection and Affordable Care Act (PPACA), and since this HRA was established for retirees only, any retiree returning as an employee of the University in any capacity will not be eligible to earn or receive retiree credits into their HRA account during their re-employment period.

-Excess credits may be used to purchase medical coverage for dependents.
+Excess credits may be used to purchase medical coverage for eligible dependents.
 Eligible dependents are defined as:

 A. A spouse enrolled under the group medical program prior to the Duquesne University employee's retirement.